unminednet/CubiomesSharp/README.md

 # CubiomesSharp ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 CubiomesSharp is for developers who want to use the [cubiomes](https://github.com/Cubitect/cubiomes) library in their C# applications.

 Cubiomes is a standalone library, written in C, that mimics the biome and feature generation of Minecraft Java Edition.
 It is intended as a powerful tool to devise very fast, custom seed-finding applications and large-scale map viewers with minimal memory usage.

-CubiomesSharp provides type definitions and LibraryImports for cubiomes.
+CubiomesSharp is not part of cubiomes, but an independent project that provides C# type definitions and LibraryImports for cubiomes.

 #### Native binaries

-CubiomesSharp depends on the [CubiomesSharp.Native](https://github.com/unminednet/CubiomesSharp.Native) NuGet package, which contains the pre-built native binaries of cubiomes for various platforms.
+CubiomesSharp depends on the [CubiomesSharp.Native](https://github.com/unminednet/CubiomesSharp.Native) NuGet package, which provides pre-built native binaries of cubiomes for Windows, Linux and macOS.

 #### State of development